Scott Riggs: Sprint Cup Series

 In 2004, Riggs signed to drive the No. 10 Chevrolet Monte Carlo for MB2 Motorsports.
-Qualifying for all but one race that season, he had a fifth-place finish at Dover International Speedway and finished 29th in points, fifth in the Rookie of the Year standings.
-In 2005, he won his first pole at Martinsville, and went on to have a second-place finish at Michigan International Speedway.
+Qualifying for all but one race that season, he had a 5th-place finish at Dover International Speedway and finished 29th in points, fifth in the Rookie of the Year standings.
+In 2005, he won his first pole at Martinsville, and went on to have a second place finish at Michigan International Speedway.

 At the end of the year, Riggs and Valvoline left for Evernham Motorsports taking the No. 10 with him.
 In 2006, Riggs failed to make the Daytona 500 because of a mechanical error in qualifying and a lack of owner points from the previous season (from the former No. 91 team).
 The No. 10 team finished the 2006 season high enough in owners' points to guarantee themselves a starting spot in the first five races in 2007.
-Riggs had back-to-back Top 10 finishes at Martinsville and Texas.
+Riggs had back-to-back top-ten finishes at Martinsville and Texas.
 Riggs also won the pole for the Coca-Cola 600 and the NEXTEL Open exhibition race at Charlotte.
 He won the NEXTEL Open, leading all but one lap, and advanced to the NEXTEL All-Star Challenge where he finished tenth.
-In the Coca-Cola 600, Riggs led 90 laps, but a pit road violation took him out of contention and he finished 13th.
-His highest ranking in the 2006 NEXTEL Cup points standings has been 18th.
-Riggs's best finish in the 2006 Nextel Cup season was a fourth-place finish which came at the Sharpie 500 at Bristol Motor Speedway.
+In the Coca-Cola 600, Riggs led ninety laps, but a pit road violation took him out of contention and he finished thirteenth.
+His highest ranking in the 2006 NEXTEL Cup points standings has been eighteenth.
+Riggs's best finish in the 2006 Nextel Cup season was a fourth place finish which came at the Sharpie 500 at Bristol Motor Speedway.
 Riggs won the pole in the Bank of America 500, sweeping both poles at Charlotte.